What Is a Retail Display?

 They think like shoppers positioning products where people naturally look, using props or signage to answer unspoken questions (“Is this on sale?”
 “Does this go with that?”).

-They change displays frequently, aligning resets with promotions, seasonality, and shopper behavior.
+They frequently change displays, aligning resets with promotions, seasonality, and shopper behavior.
 And most importantly, they make sure every display is tied to data.
 If a display isn’t moving product, they tweak its layout, lighting, and grouping until it performs.

 Visual merchandising isn’t static; it’s a living, breathing part of your sales engine.